ezachrisen/indigo/guide.md

 ## StopIfParentNegative

 This option prevents the evaluation of child rules if the parent's expression is false.
 This is used to save evaluation time by "lifting" common exclusionary rules up to a parent level, so that we can skip evaluating the child rules if there is zero chance they will pass.
+This is particularly useful if the common rule clause is expensive to evaluate.

 > The sample code for this section is in [Example_stopIfParentNegative()](cel/example_organization_test.go)